Quantum coherent three-terminal thermoelectrics: maximum efficiency at given power output: Route to the optimal transmission for

 \item[(ii)] Substitute these derivatives into the right hand side of Eq.~(\ref{Eq:eps1}) for $i={\rm L}$ and $i={\rm R}$, this gives a pair of transcendental equations for the four parameters $\eps_{\rm 1L}$, $\eps_{\rm 1R}$, $V_{\rm L}$ and $V_{\rm R}$.
 Since we are interested in $I_{\rm L}=-I_{\rm R}$, with $I_{\rm L}$ and $I_{\rm R}$ being algebraic functions calculated in step (i) above (see Appendix~\ref{Sect:currents-powers-derivatives}), this gives a third transcendental equation for these four parameters.

 \item[(iii)] Solve the three simultaneous transcendental equations numerically.
 As we have four unknown parameters and only three equations, we will get three parameters in terms of the fourth.
 We propose getting $\eps_{\rm 1L}$, $\eps_{\rm 1R}$, and $V_{\rm L}$ as functions of $V_{\rm R}$.
 This involves solving the set of three simultaneous equations once for each value of $V_{\rm R}$.
-This is the heavy part of the calculation, which we do not do here.
+This is the heavy part of the calculation, which one would have to perform numerically.
+We do not do this here.

 \item[(iv)] Once we have $\eps_{\rm 1L}$, $\eps_{\rm 1R}$, and $V_{\rm L}$ as a function of $V_{\rm R}$, we can get all electrical and heat currents as a function of $V_{\rm R}$ alone.
 Since step (iii) was performed numerically, we are forced to do this step numerically as well.
 The electrical currents give us the power generated, $P_{\rm gen}$, as a function of the voltage $V_{\rm R}$, which we must invert (again numerically) to get the voltage as a function of the power generated, $V_{\rm R}(P_{\rm gen})$.
 We then take the result for $J_{\rm M}$ as a function of $V_{\rm R}$, and substitute in $V_{\rm R}(P_{\rm gen})$.
 This will give us $J_{\rm M}(P_{\rm gen})$, the optimal (minimum) heat flow out of reservoir M for a given power generated.
 Then the maximal heat-engine efficiency $\eta_{\rm eng}(P_{\rm gen}) = P_{\rm gen} \big/ J_{\rm M}(P_{\rm gen})$.